Efficient Clustering for Stretched Mixtures: Landscape and Optimality: Problem setup

 \subsection{Elliptical mixture model}

 \begin{model} Let $\bX \in \RR^d$ be a random vector with the decomposition

 Here $\bmu_0, \bmu \in \RR^d$ and $\bSigma \succ 0$ are deterministic; $Y \in \{ \pm 1 \}$ and $\bZ \in \RR^d$ are random and independent.
-Let $Z = \be_1^{\top} \bZ$, $\rho$ be the distribution of $\bX$ and $\{\bX_i\}_{i=1}^n $ be i.i.d.~samples from $\rho$. \begin{itemize} \item {\bf (Balanced classes)} $\PP(Y=-1)=\PP(Y=1)=1/2$; \item {\bf (Elliptical sub-gaussian noise)} $\bZ$ is sub-Gaussian with $\Vert \bZ\Vert_{\psi_2}$ bounded by some constant $M$, $\EE \bZ = \mathbf{0}$ and $\EE ( \bZ \bZ^{\top} ) = \bI_d$; its distribution is spherically symmetric with respect to $\mathbf{0}$; \item {\bf (Leptokurtic distribution)} $\EE Z^4 - 3 > \kappa_0$ holds for some constant $\kappa_0 > 0$; \item {\bf (Regularity)} $\| \bmu_0 \|_2$, $\| \bmu \|_2$, $\lambda_{\max} (\bSigma)$ and $\lambda_{\min} (\bSigma)$ are bounded away from 0 and $\infty$ by constants. \end{itemize} \end{model}
+Let $Z = \be_1^{\top} \bZ$, $\rho$ be the distribution of $\bX$ and $\{\bX_i\}_{i=1}^n $ be i.i.d.~samples from $\rho$. \begin{itemize} \item {\bf (Balanced classes)} $\PP(Y=-1)=\PP(Y=1)=1/2$; \item {\bf (Elliptical sub-Gaussian noise)} $\bZ$ is sub-Gaussian with $\Vert \bZ\Vert_{\psi_2}$ bounded by some constant $M$, $\EE \bZ = \mathbf{0}$ and $\EE ( \bZ \bZ^{\top} ) = \bI_d$; its distribution is spherically symmetric with respect to $\mathbf{0}$; \item {\bf (Leptokurtic distribution)} $\EE Z^4 - 3 > \kappa_0$ holds for some constant $\kappa_0 > 0$; \item {\bf (Regularity)} $\| \bmu_0 \|_2$, $\| \bmu \|_2$, $\lambda_{\max} (\bSigma)$ and $\lambda_{\min} (\bSigma)$ are bounded away from 0 and $\infty$ by constants. \end{itemize} \end{model}

-The goal of clustering is to recover the labels $\{Y_i\}_{i=1}^n$ based solely on the samples $\{ \bX_i \}_{i=1}^n$.
-From the spherical symmetry of $\bZ$ we see that conditioned on $Y$, $\bX$ has an elliptical distribution.
-Hence $\bX$ comes from a mixture of two elliptical distributions.
+We aim to build a classifier $\RR^{d} \to \{ \pm 1 \}$ based solely on the samples $\{ \bX_i \}_{i=1}^n$ from a mixture of two elliptical distributions.
 For simplicity, we assume that the two classes are balanced and focus on the well-conditioned case where the signal strength and the noise level are of constant order.
 This is already general enough to include stretched clusters incapacitating many popular methods including PCA, $k$-means and semi-definite relaxations \citep{BVe08}.
-One may wonder whether it is possible to transform the data into what those methods can handle.
-While multiplying the data by $\bSigma^{-1/2}$ yields spherical clusters, precise estimation of $\bSigma^{-1/2}$ or $\bSigma$ is no easy task under the mixture model.
+One may wonder whether it is possible to transform the data into what they can handle.
+While multiplication by $\bSigma^{-1/2}$ yields spherical clusters, precise estimation of $\bSigma^{-1/2}$ or $\bSigma$ is no easy task under the mixture model.
 Dealing with those $d\times d$ matrices causes overhead expenses in computation and storage.

-The technical assumption on positive excess kurtosis prevents the loss function from having undesirable degenerate saddle points and thus facilitates the proof of algorithmic convergence.
+The assumption on positive excess kurtosis prevents the loss function from having undesirable degenerate saddle points and facilitates the proof of algorithmic convergence.
 It rules out distributions whose kurtoses do not exceed that of the normal distribution, and it is not clear whether there exists an easy fix for that.
+The last assumption in Model \ref{model:1} makes the loss landscape regular, helps avoid undesirable technicalities, and is commonly adopted in the study of parameter estimation in mixture models.
+The Bayes optimal classification error is of constant order, and we want to achieve low excess risk.